 For my final favorite, we are hopping back to vampires with the 2003 film, Underworld.
-I have seen many a vampire film, but I always come back to this story.
-The one of the war between the vampires and the lycans.
-The plot, set design and costumes just bring this story to life and with the cast of actors they brought on, I don’t know how it could have been better.
+I have seen many vampire films, but I always come back to this story.
+One of the war between the Vampires and the Lycans.
+The plot, set design, and costumes just bring this story to life, and with the cast of actors they brought on, I don’t know how it could have been better.
 This movie is definitely on my Halloween watching schedule!

 QOTB: I would love to know, what movies you love that feature mythical creatures?
 I really need some new films to watch!